TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 cd ..
 ```

-Or only to build and sign the u-boot by providing the argument `--spl-new`
+Or only to build and sign the u-boot by providing the option `--spl-new`
 ```bash
 cd u-boot
 ./make.sh tinker_board_3n --spl-new
 cd ..
 ```

-If the config CONFIG_SPL_FIT_ROLLBACK_PROTECT is enabled to support the u-boot rollback protection.
-You will need to provide the argement `-version-uboot` and `--rollback-index-uboot`.
+If the config CONFIG_ANDROID_AVB_ROLLBACK_INDEX is enabled to support the u-boot rollback protection.
+You will need to provide the options `-version-uboot` and `--rollback-index-uboot`.

 ```bash
 cd u-boot